-The Assistance to Firefighters Grant open application period is open from Monday, November 4 - Friday, December 6, 2013.
-Don't miss the opportunity to receive grant funding to implement the IAFF Wellness-Fitness Initiative (WFI) and Peer Fitness Trainer (PFT) Programs to your department.
+The Assistance to Firefighters Grant (AFG) Training and Equipment is a great opportunity to apply for grant funding to implement the IAFF Wellness-Fitness Initiative (WFI) and Peer Fitness Trainer (PFT) Programs in your department.

-In FY13, the program remains focused on fire fighter health and safety.
+FEMA continues to emphasize the importance of fire fighter health and safety.
 Wellness and Fitness programs are intended to strengthen first responders so that their mental, physical, and emotional capabilities are resilient to withstand the demands of emergency services response.
-In order to be eligible for FY13 AFG funding in this activity, fire departments must offer, or plan to offer, all four of the following (these are referred to as Priority 1 Activities):